Dial-up internet, dot matrix printers, saving files on floppy disks — there are many things that are just outdated.

 Cornelius makes a valid point.
 In some instances journals are accepting submissions in one place, managing peer review either in their submission system or between it and different online platforms, formatting articles in a separate word processing system, then having to convert those files into internet languages such as HTML and XML and then upload them to a new publishing platform.
 That is a pretty long trip for an article to take!

-Technology has made it possible to centralize the peer review and publishing process, yet many journals are yet to take advantage of the opportunities available to them.
-Corporate-run journals in particular have been slow to adopt new publishing models, instead keeping with print-centric practices where DOCX manuscripts have to be manually typeset in desktop publishing software such as InDesign in order to be made into print-ready PDFs, and then separately formatted into XML so that they can be submitted to online indexes and rendered in other file types such as ePub.
-By using modern technology to follow digitally-based rather than print-based publishing schemes, most all of the manual work involved in this type of process can be cut.
+Technology has made it possible to centralize the peer review and publishing process.
+Yet many journals still aren’t taking advantage of the opportunities available to them and instead following print-centric publishing practices.
+For example, manually typesetting DOCX manuscripts into print-ready PDFs in software such as InDesign and then separately formatting them into XML for online indexes and databases.
+Using modern technology to follow digitally-based rather than print-based publishing schemes, most manual work of this kind can be eliminated.

 As Cornelius points out, rather than manually typesetting Word files into finished manuscripts, journals can begin to automate the typesetting process by converting manuscripts into an online language and creating PDFs from it.
 There’s no need for editors to learn complex code either.
-At Scholastica, we’ve developed technology that can convert DOCX files into various formats including HTML and XML.
+At Scholastica, we’ve developed technology that can convert DOCX files into various digital formats including HTML and XML.
 Using our production service, journals need only provide DOCX manuscript files — then our technology takes care of the rest, eliminating the need for so many content formatting systems.
 Using modern software like Scholastica for peer review, production, and publishing, the entire journal management process can be centralized.